blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...1]core/+page.md

   namespace?: 'evm' // string indicating chain namespace.
 Defaults to 'evm' but will allow other chain namespaces in the future
   // PLEASE NOTE: Some wallets require an rpcUrl, label, and token for actions such as adding a new chain.
   // It is recommended to include rpcUrl, label, and token for full functionality. rpcUrl?: string // Recommended to include.
-Used for network requests. label?: string // Recommended to include.
+Used for network requests (eg Alchemy or Infura end point). label?: string // Recommended to include.
 Used for display, eg Ethereum Mainnet. token?: TokenSymbol // Recommended to include.
 The native token symbol, eg ETH, BNB, MATIC. color?: string // the color used to represent the chain and will be used as a background for the icon